SoulFireMage/Katiya_Starship/content/mathsummaries/Spectral Theory_ Leverage Map.md

 **The "operator" for zeta:**

 Various candidates exist:

 - Transfer operators in dynamical systems
 - Operators on spaces of functions on adeles
 - Quantizations of classical Hamiltonians

 None have fully worked, but the spectral perspective is the most promising approach to RH.

-**Your intuition about "echoes of spectra":** This is exactly right.
-The zeros encode information about primes the way eigenvalues encode information about geometry.
+**"echoes of spectra":** The zeros encode information about primes the way eigenvalues encode information about geometry.
 Extracting that information is spectral reasoning.

 ---

-### Leverage for your work:
+### Leverage

 **Convergence Thesis:** If cognitive architectures are constrained by universal principles, the "natural" operations on them (like the Laplacian measures "smoothness") will have spectra.
 The spectral gap determines how fast information mixes, how stable representations are, how sharply boundaries form.